To be eligible for Summer Financial Aid:

 To apply for 2015 Summer Financial Aid you must:

 1) Complete a 2014 - 15 FAFSA (If you have Financial Aid now, this process is complete)

 - All verification documentation (if required) must be received prior to awarding financial aid

 2) Complete a Summer Application on MyBlugold Camps

 - A link to the Summer Aid Application can be found in the Finances Section of the Student Center on MyBlugold Camps.
 Complete and save the Summer application after entering the number of credits you plan to enroll in for the summer term and your summer aid preference.
-(The summer application will be available on MyBlugold Camps beginning mid February)
+(The summer application will be available on MyBlugold Camps beginning in February)